endail/snopes-rating-bot/README.md

 ### APP_ENABLED

-> If False, app will exit immediately.
+> If 0, app will exit immediately.
+Set to 1 to enable.

 ### APP_SNOPES_RATING_FILE